-With a doctorate, you demonstrate your ability to provide an independent, original, in-depth contribution to scientific research, which adds to the knowledge in the respective discipline.
-This is usually documented in the form of a monographic dissertation, but can also be effected in the form of a cumulative dissertation (thesis by publication).
-This will depend on the doctoral degree regulations of your Faculty.
+With a doctorate, you demonstrate your ability to make an independent, in-depth and original contribution to scientific research that contributes to gaining knowledge in the respective subject.
+This is usually documented in the form of a \rightarrow monographic dissertation, but can also take the form of a \rightarrow cumulative dissertation.
+This depends on your faculty and is specified in the corresponding doctoral regulations.

-After you have mastered all the necessary tasks and challenges and have successfully got through and passed your tinal examination/defense, you will be awarded an overall grade.
-The grading scale has five different valuation levels: summa cum laude ("excellent"), magna cum laude ("very good"), cum laude ("good"), rite ("sufficient"), non sufficit ("insufficient").
+After you have carried out your research project and written and submitted your dissertation and also successfully passed your \rightarrow disputation and, if applicable, your final examination, you will be awarded an overall grade.
+The grading scale is differentiated into the following five levels: summa cum laude ("excellent"), magna cum laude ("very good"), cum laude ("good"), rite ("sufficient"), non sufficit ("insufficient").